Epiteks/eblih/doc/USAGE.md

 [TODO]backupall                   -- Backup all your repositories
-    getacl repo                 -- Get the acls set for the repository setacl repo user acl        -- Set (or remove) an acl for user on repo setgacl repo group acl      -- Set (or remove) an acl for users in group on repo delete repo                 -- Delete the repository repo ACL format:
+    getacl repo                 -- Get the acls set for the repository setacl repo user acl        -- Set (or remove) an acl for user on repo [TODO]setgacl repo group acl        -- Set (or remove) an acl for users in group on repo delete repo                 -- Delete the repository repo ACL format:
                                 r for read